tbsharkey/reading-notes/201-notes/class-01.md

 Port 80, its gateway true,
 Helps the data flow anew,
-Requests and responses it sends,
+Requests and responses it must send,
-Until the journey finds its ends.
+Until the journey finds its end.

 ### How HTML, CSS, and JS files are “parsed” in the browser
 When parsing, the browser does so in order of HTML, followed by CSS, and then JavasScript.